Curriculum and courses

-Course content: You will practise all four parts of a DSH exam: reading, hearing, text production and scientific structures.
-Different learning and examination techniques will be introduced and you will be able practice them using past examination papers.
+Course content: You will practise all four parts of a DSH exam: reading, hearing, text production and scientific academic structures.
+Different learning and examination techniques will be introduced and you will be able to practise them using past examination papers.
 Students are expected take an active part in lessons and to revise study materials independently at home.

 Course objective: The course will end with the official DSH examination.